-As for legal entities, in the case of corporate tax, a municipal surcharge of up to 1.5% may be added.
-A state surcharge may also apply, at a rate of 3% on taxable profits in excess of EUR1.5 million and up to EUR7.5 million, at a rate of 5% on taxable profits in excess of EUR7.5 million up to EUR35 million, and at a rate of 9% on taxable profits in excess of EUR35 million.
-Therefore, the 25% upfront withholding taxation on rental income may result not to be above the final tax due.
+The general corporate income tax rate amounts to 21%.
+A municipal surcharge of up to 1.5% may apply.
+A state surcharge may also apply, at a rate of 3% on taxable profit between EUR1.5 million and EUR7.5 million, at a rate of 5% on taxable profits between EUR7.5 million and EUR35 million, and at a rate of 9% on taxable profits in excess of EUR35 million.

-Capital Gains: Non-Residents
+Capital Gains: Non-residents

-Capital gains obtained by non-resident legal entities on the sale of real estate are subject to corporate income tax at a rate of 25%, and non-resident individuals are subject to tax at a rate of 28%.
+Generally, capital gains realised by non-resident legal entities on the sale of real estate are subject to corporate income tax at a rate of 25%, and non-resident individuals are subject to tax at a rate of 28%.
 Tax is assessed upon the submission of an annual tax return.